Murgueros

 Leaving the horror not too far behind

-Running, I hopped on a bus
+I jumped on a bus

-Everyone looking down
+Everyone with their heads down

 In dark coats and shabby clothes

-They all seemed asleep
+They all looked asleep

 And no one made a sound in the silence